 Like with all other decisions regarding which system you should choose for your business, the decision comes down to your specific business needs.
 Are you a quantitative hedge fund like the theoretical one described in the previous paragraph, and do you have a large set of possible trading strategies to consider for each set of pricing data that you receive?
 If so, you likely want to heavily weigh whether a candidate BPMS has a full-featured, embedded expert system.
 If, on the other hand, you are an online retail company that has a limited number of possible discount and shipping strategies, the use of an expert system may be a negative due to the additional complexity and your staff’s learning curve associated with learning to think in a manner necessary to develop a set of rules for an expert system.

 In summary, all “rules engines” are not created equal.
 Carefully consider the relative strengths and weaknesses of your candidate BPMS vendors’ “rules engines” – whether they are expert systems or procedural rules engines – and ensure that you weigh that information according to your specific business needs.
-No matter what your decision, Princeton Blue, Inc., can help you make the right decision and implement your BPM solution in the most cost-effective manner; please visit our website at www.princetonblue.com and request us to contact you or contact us at (908) 369-0961.
+No matter what your decision, Princeton Blue, Inc., can help you with BPM consulting and help you make the right decision.
+More importantly, we can help implement your BPM in the most cost-effective manner.